PokerStars Will Be Back in the US in 2014

-I am recommending all players within NJ, NV or DE to play at the WSOP, www.wsop.com.
+I am recommending all players within NJ, NV or DE to play at the WSOP (site review) in the meantime.
 They have the largest ‘legalized and licensed’ real money player base at this time.
-If you are not in these states, mine, and most others recommendation is www.Bovada.lv as the safest site, with largest player pool.
-See our homepage to make sure you qualify per your state.
+If you are not in these states, mine, and most others recommendation is www.Betonline.ag as the safest offshore site to serve all 50 states.
+See our homepage for other recommendations.

-Again, as of December 11th, 2013, PokerStars will NOT have a license for real money in New Jersey ( and probably all legal poker states) until the year 2016 when their holding period is removed.
+It was said that, as of December 11th, 2013, PokerStars would NOT have a license for real money in New Jersey ( and probably all legal poker states) until the year 2016 when their holding period is removed.
 Again, this is subject to change because of the sale.

 It is a pre-requisite for any online casino that operates with a US license to also have or be partners with a U.S. operated “on-land” casino.
 While this goes against Fair Trade Policies, the US government seems not to care.
 When they sold their business to Amaya, theoretically “new PokerStars owners” are void of past liabilities therefore allowing them into NJ.

 When Will PokerStars Return to the US?

 As it stands right now, PokerStars is set to be operating a poker site in New Jersey by the end of 2016 (exact date undetermined) and has not released their policy towards Nevada or Deleware expectations.
 Preliminary negotiations to purchase the Atlantic Club in NJ failed, but partnership with Resorts Casino has been crafted.
 The poker stars brand, which now consists of Full Tilt Poker is going to step to the back of the line because of their failed negotiations to partner or purchase a casino within the United States in a timely manner and past ownership involvements that shadow the site.

 The brand was forced into a file labeled, “bad actor” clause, mentioned in recent law which made it harder for poker sites that operated in the US during illegal times to re-enter and in PokerStars’s case, despite having paid over an estimated $850m in fines publicly.
 Not to mention what has transpired behind closed doors.